 If you want to learn to surf in Bali but aren’t too keen on crowded waves, check out our latest article and discover how to score a few epic sessions with only a handful of people.

-Luckily for you though we have a few tips to help you navigate the crowds at the best learn-to-surf beaches in Bali.
+Luckily, we have a few tips to help you navigate the crowds at the best learn-to-surf beaches in Bali.

 So, the next time you paddle out for one of your very first surf sessions on the Island of the Gods, you’ll be able to do so with only a handful of other clued-up surfers.